PROFILE

 repairing schools, health centers, and bridges.

-Act--which were imposed as a result of the
+were imposed as a result of the September 2003

-Bissau once again became eligible for IMET and
+became eligible for IMET and other direct aid.

 There is no U.S. Embassy in Bissau.
 The U.S.